mikegagnon/nginx-overload-handler/nginx_upstream_overload/README.txt

     (*) If 1 (or fewer) upstream servers (aka backend servers, aka peers) are idle, then the module will send an alert (via num_spare_backends).

+==== Read alert messages ====

+You can do something as simple as cat /home/nginx_user/alert_pipe.
+However, there are nuances to the ordering of pipes opening, closing, etc.

+For convenience there is a script alert_reader.py, which cats a pipe, and continuously re-opens asn needed.
+So you lan launch nginx and then launch the alert_reader and vice versa.
+Or can you run alert_reader once and restart nginx multiple times.

+Usage:
+    ./alert_reader.py /home/nginx_user/alert_pipe